 The Inclusive Dubuque network formed in 2012 after business leaders began to take notice of challenges related to diversity, equity and inclusion in the community.
 Individuals were having trouble accessing needed services and connecting to parts of the community, neighborhoods were experiencing struggles related to demographic changes, and businesses were reporting difficulty attracting and retaining a diverse workforce.
 Research tells us that Iowa is becoming increasingly diverse and that regions working toward equity will have stronger and more resilient economic growth—for everyone.

 Inclusive Dubuque is a peer-learning network of partners dedicated to creating an informed, equitable and inclusive community where all people—regardless of race, age, culture, gender, ethnicity, religion, sexual orientation, class or disability—are respected, valued and treated fairly.
-The network includes more than 50 organizations and individuals across sectors including faith, government agencies, nonprofit, business, education and more.
+The network includes more than 60 organizations and individuals across sectors, including faith, government agencies, nonprofit, business, education and more.

 What Has Been Accomplished

-The Inclusive Dubuque Network works collaboratively to eliminate bias in our community by providing and supporting equity learning opportunities, equity tools and resources, and baseline data to inform decisions and measure progress.
-Some key accomplishments include:
+The Inclusive Dubuque Network works collaboratively to eliminate bias in our community by providing and supporting equity learning opportunities, tools and resources, along with baseline data to inform decisions and measure progress.
+Key accomplishments include:

-- Over 90 Network and community members joined partner-led sector groups to address new challenges and bring the racial/social equity lens to existing programs and efforts in the seven focus areas of the equity profile.
+- Over 90 Network and community members joined partner-led sector groups to address new challenges and bring the racial/social equity lens to existing efforts in the equity profile’s focus areas.